-To apply for an ITC you will need to provide the following in digital format:
+To apply for a course, please be ready to submit the following in a digital format:

-- A resume detailing 5 seasons of backcountry experience involving leadership and decision making in avalanche terrain.
-You can use this document to detail your experience.
+- A completed resume form that details 5 seasons of backcountry experience involving leadership and decision making in avalanche terrain.

-- Be able to show that you have had recent attendance (within four years) on an AIARE 1, 2, and Avalanche Rescue.
-Our database system will check this when you login to register.
+- Be able to show that you have had recent attendance (within four years) on an AIARE 1, 2, and Avalanche Rescue course.
 Check that your profile is up to date by logging into the AIARE website and checking “My Courses.”

-- Your Pro 1 or Bridge certificate.
+- Your PRO 1 or Bridge certificate.
 If you took your course from AIARE, this will show up in your profile.
-If you took your course from another provider, you will need to provide a PDF or JPEG of your certificate.
+If you took your course from another provider, you will need to provide a PDF or JPEG of your certificate when you apply.

-Cancellation Policy: If you cancel your course registration for any reason within 40 days of the start date of the course, there is no refund.
+No refunds are issued if you cancel your course registration for any reason within 40 days of the start date of the course.
 If you cancel your course registration 40 days or more before the start date of the course, you will receive a refund, less a $100 administrative fee.
-Course fees are non-transferable, and can not be applied to other AIARE courses or AIARE fees.
+Course fees are non-transferable and can not be applied to other AIARE courses or AIARE fees.
 If AIARE cancels the course for any reason, a full refund will be given.

-The cancellation and refund policy goes into effect immediately upon being accepted into the course.
+The cancellation and refund policy goes into effect immediately upon making your course payment.
 This cancellation and refund policy pertains to all course participants.
 No exceptions to the policy can be made.

 We strongly encourage you to purchase travel insurance (including medical and evacuation insurance) to cover the costs of cancellation fees, airfare, and other non-refundable expenses in the event that you need to cancel from the course, AIARE needs to cancel a course due to lack of snow or events beyond our control, or you are injured prior to or during the course.